 Robert Gilbreath on Branding

 ShipStation is a web-based shipping solution for ecommerce retailers who work to streamline the fulfillment process and make tracking easily accessible.
-Many businesses, big or small, spend tons of money on branding and marketing yet neglect branding their tracking and shipping page.
-By adding elements like branding to your tracking page, social following opportunities and a “people who bought this also bought this” section, you increase the amount of touchpoints throughout the entire process.
+Many businesses, big or small, spend tons of money on branding and marketing yet neglect to brand their tracking and shipping page.
+By adding elements like branding to your tracking page, social following opportunities and a “people who bought this also bought this” section, you increase the number of touch points throughout the entire process.
 This inevitably increases customer engagement and sales.
 Robert’s best decision was being user/consumer influenced but not dictated.

 Marc Kermisch on Security